SeafoodStudios/Staples/docs/debugmaclinux.md

 ```
 staples runstring "[{{{[[[[[{{{[[{[[{{[{[[{[{{[{{{[[{{{[{[[[[{[{[[[[[{[[[{[[{[{[[{{[{{{[{[[[{{[[[[{[{{{[[[[[{{[{{[[[{{[[{[{[{{{[[{{[[{[[[[[[{[{[{{{[{{[{{{{[{{{[[{[[{{[{[{{[{{{[[{{[[{[[[[{[[{[[[{[[[{[{[[{}]]}]}]]]}]]]}]]}]]]]}]]}}]]}}}]}}]}]}}]]}]]}}}]}}}}]}}]}}}]}]}]]]]]]}]]}}]]}}}]}]}]]}}]]]}}]}}]]]]]}}}]}]]]]}}]]]}]}}}]}}]]}]}]]}]]]}]]]]]}]}]]]]}]}}}]]}}}]}}]}]]}]}}]]}]]}}}]]]]]}}}]"
 ```
 If it prints "Staples Works!" or something like that, your fine!
-If it still does not work, please debug with an AI.
+If it still does not work, please debug with an AI, although do not blindly run commands, because AI can make mistakes.
+If all else fails, you can use our [Web Demo](https://github.com/SeafoodStudios/StaplesWeb).